-Overview of Sexual Misconduct
+- I. Overview of Sex Discrimination and Sexual Misconduct

-- I. Resources

 - II.
+Resources

+- III.
 Reporting Options and Considerations

-- III.
+- IV.
 Complaint Procedures

-- IV.
-Sexual Misconduct Policy Definitions
+- V. Sexual Misconduct Policy Definitions

-I. Overview of Sexual Misconduct
+I. Overview of Sex Discrimination and Sexual Misconduct

 As a fundamental policy and in compliance with Title IX of the Education Amendments Act of 1972 ("Title IX"), Section 504 of the Rehabilitation Act of 1973, and all other applicable federal and state non-discrimination laws, Centre College does not discriminate on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, gender identity or gender expression, age, disability, veteran's status, or genetic information in its educational programs and activities, admissions, and with regard to employment.
-Harassment based upon an individual's legally protected status is a form of prohibited discrimination.
+Harassment based on an individual's legally protected status is a form of prohibited discrimination.
 Centre College hires and promotes its employees and admits its students on the basis of merit, qualification, and character.
 This Policy addresses the College's prohibition of sex discrimination.
 Sexual harassment, sexual assault, and other forms of sexual misconduct are forms of sex discrimination prohibited by Title IX and the College's conduct standards and policies prohibiting sex discrimination.

-Centre College is committed to a safe and healthy environment and, as such, will not tolerate sexual misconduct of any kind.
-In addition to violating this Policy, any form of sexual misconduct may also be a violation of federal and state laws.
+Centre College is committed to a safe and healthy environment and, as such, will not tolerate sex discrimination or sexual misconduct of any kind.
+In addition to violating this Policy, any form of sex discrimination or sexual misconduct may also be a violation of federal and state laws.